prashanthwagle/teXelector/README.md

 ### TBD

 <ul>
-  <li> To add support for automatic *.gzip, *.min.js and *.min.js.gzip generation with Gulp/Grunt Task runner
+  <li> Add support for automatic *.gzip, *.min.js and *.min.js.gzip generation with Gulp/Grunt Task runner
-  <li> To add the sharing functionality
+  <li> Add the sharing functionality
-  <li> To add more social media links
+  <li> Add more social media links
   <li> Add support for linters
+  <li> Add to the npm repo and/or add chrome-extension support
 <ul>

 # Licensing